 With the recent popularization of the “gig economy,” many people are choosing to be part-time drivers, rent out their spare rooms or home, and even find neighbors to walk their dogs for them.
 Rachel Botsman discusses how trust plays into this new economy, and even runs it.

 While some students are born into disadvantaged areas, Anindya Kundu talks about how it’s still possible to overcome any obstacle — including poor credit.

 With cryptocurrency on the rise in popularity, the future will certainly look different as far as money is concerned.
 In her talk, Neha Narula envisions how we’ll exchange goods and services for money in the future.

 It can be difficult to strike the balance between being charitable and being smart with your money.
 Audrey Choi outlines how this is possible.

 It takes a certain type of personality to be a successful entrepreneur, and Cameron Herold believes you can see the signs in a person as early as childhood based on their school performance.

 Retirement is going to sneak up on a lot of people who aren’t currently saving.
 Shlomo Benartzi sees saving as more than a change in behavior and explains it in his TED Talk.

 Making a case for a controversial topic — sharing your salary or pay with your coworkers — David Burkus believes this can actually help retain better workers for a longer period of time.

 If you’ve ever wondered about your credit, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.